nixworks/public/news/2012/12/5/index.md

 ##### John McAfee
 ### [American businessman John McAfee is arrested in Guatemala following an alleged illegal entry after leaving Belize where he is wanted for questioning over the death of fellow American Gregory Faull. ](/news/2012/12/5/american-businessman-john-mcafee-is-arrested-in-guatemala-following-an-alleged-illegal-entry-after-leaving-belize-where-he-is-wanted-for-que.md)
-_Context: Guatemala, John McAfee, Belize_
+_Context: Belize, John McAfee, Guatemala_

 ##### Mexico
 ### [Mexico's Supreme Court of Justice of the Nation rules that a ban on same-sex marriage in Oaxaca state is illegal. ](/news/2012/12/5/mexico-s-supreme-court-of-justice-of-the-nation-rules-that-a-ban-on-same-sex-marriage-in-oaxaca-state-is-illegal.md)
-_Context: Mexican Supreme Court, same-sex marriage, Mexico, Oaxaca_
+_Context: Oaxaca, Mexico, same-sex marriage, Mexican Supreme Court_

 ##### London
 ### [London's King Edward VII's Hospital says it is reviewing telephone protocol after two disc jockeys from a Sydney-based radio station, 2Day FM made a prank call to the hospital in which they posed as Queen Elizabeth and Prince Charles, and spoke with a member of nursing staff about the health of the Duchess of Cambridge. ](/news/2012/12/5/london-s-king-edward-vii-s-hospital-says-it-is-reviewing-telephone-protocol-after-two-disc-jockeys-from-a-sydney-based-radio-station-2day-f.md)
 The hospital treating the pregnant Duchess of Cambridge says it &quot;deeply regrets&quot; giving information about her to hoax callers from a radio station.

-##### government
+##### Government
 ### [The peace talks between the Colombian government and the Revolutionary Armed Forces of Colombia (FARC) resume in Havana, Cuba. ](/news/2012/12/5/the-peace-talks-between-the-colombian-government-and-the-revolutionary-armed-forces-of-colombia-farc-resume-in-havana-cuba.md)
-_Context: Havana, Revolutionary Armed Forces of Colombia, Cuba, government_
+_Context: government, Cuba, Havana, Revolutionary Armed Forces of Colombia_

 ## [Previous Day...](/news/2012/12/4/index.md)